 C. Anti-Head Tax Act (49 U.S.C. § 40116)

-While CFCs are authorized by state law, a crucial federal constraint applies: the Anti-Head Tax Act, codified at 49 U.S.C. § 40116.
+While CFCs are authorized by state law, a federal constraint applies: the Anti-Head Tax Act, codified at 49 U.S.C. § 40116.
 This statute prohibits states and political subdivisions (including airports) from imposing a tax, a charge, or a fee on the landing, taking off, or operation of aircraft engaged in interstate air commerce or on persons traveling in air commerce.

-However, the distinction can be subtle.
-Charges that are too closely tied to passenger volumes, passenger service, or aircraft operations risk Anti-Head Tax Act violations.
+However, the distinction can be Charges that are too closely tied to passenger volumes, passenger service, or aircraft operations risk Anti-Head Tax Act violations.
 Similarly, CFCs that discriminate between on-airport and off-airport rental car operations may violate the statute.
 These issues have generated litigation in recent years.

 D. Federal Grant Assurances

-Airports that receive federal grants must comply with extensive federal grant assurances.
+Airports that receive federal grants must comply with federal grant assurances.
 These assurances include obligations to establish adequate revenue sources, operate the airport on a self-supporting basis, and avoid unreasonable discrimination among users.

-A critical question for airports establishing CFCs is whether CFC revenues are subject to federal grant assurance obligations.
+A concern for airports establishing CFCs is whether CFC revenues are subject to federal grant assurance obligations.
 If an airport intends to pledge or rely upon CFC revenues to support debt service on federally-assisted projects, or if CFC revenues contribute to the overall financial health of the airport as a federal aid recipient, federal grant assurance implications may arise.

 The FAA's position is that CFC revenues may be used to support airport operations and federally-aided projects, but such use must be consistent with grant assurance obligations.
 In particular, grant assurances require that fees and charges be reasonable and not unduly discriminatory.
 A CFC rate that is unreasonably high or that discriminates against one segment of rental car operators may violate grant assurance obligations.